CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 ├── tests.py
 └── views.py
 ```
 As we can see, it creates a new directory with the app name, containing a bunch of files that will be used to handle the app.
+Now there are many files here that we do not need to focus on for now.
+We will focus on
+  - __models.py__ : This file helps you define the schema for your database.
+The framework automatically writes the required database description commands for you using this file.
+  - __views.py__ : This is where all the processing functions will be defined.
+Each request will be processed using functions from this file.
+ Now go ahead and create 2 more files:
+  - __serializers.py__ : We will use this file to define serializers for our models.
+Because each model has to be converted into JSON/XML (due to RESTfulness) before being sent out.
+  - __urls.py__ : We will use this file to define the URL mapping within the API.
+Basically, this file will map the last part of the url to a function in views.py file

-6. The cool thing about django is that, even while the server is running, any changes you make to the view functions
+6. The cool thing about django is that, while development the server is running, any changes you save to any .py file will be automatically detected, and updated on the hosted website.
+You don't have to manually restart the server each time.

 ## Learnings